What's the closest frac sand source to Neuquén, Argentina?

 Key Facts

-- Reserve scale at In-Basin Sand: 6 million tons indicated, 60+ million tons inferred.
+- Reserve scale at In-Basin Sand: 3.2M tons cubicated (lead figure), 60M+ tons inferred / exploration upside.

 - Plant capacity: 15,000 tons/month maximum; 500 tons/day daily availability.

-- Mine life: 37+ years at full capacity.
+- Phase 1 mine life: about 18 years on the cubicated block at full capacity.

 - Access: evaluated via Rio Colorado bridge, three load ratings (34.5T / 60T / 90T).